WilfredoIvanhoe/momo-discord/README.md

 # Momo, your new Discord bot
 [![license](https://img.shields.io/github/license/paul-io/momo-discord.svg)](https://github.com/paul-io/momo-discord/blob/master/LICENSE) [![Dependencies](https://app.updateimpact.com/badge/809606116261629952/Momo%20Discord%20Bot.svg?config=test)](https://app.updateimpact.com/latest/809606116261629952/Momo%20Discord%20Bot) [![Dependency Status](https://www.versioneye.com/user/projects/58677499e78d7d00471b7787/badge.svg?style=flat-square)](https://www.versioneye.com/user/projects/58677499e78d7d00471b7787) [![GitHub release](https://img.shields.io/github/release/paul-io/momo-discord.svg)](https://github.com/paul-io/momo-discord/releases) [![join the Momo discord server](https://img.shields.io/badge/discord-join%20now-74a2ed.svg)](https://discord.gg/uM3pyW8)

 Join the discord server linked above to get support, see upcoming features, or to test the bot!
-Also, check out the website for a command list & bot status [here](http://momobot.io)
+Also, check out the website for a command list & bot status [here](https://momobot.io)

 **Momo** is a simple-to-use Discord bot based off of [Discord4J](https://github.com/austinv11/Discord4J).
 From sending Twitch.tv notifications to playing music, and from pulling anime theme songs off of [Themes.moe](https://themes.moe) to temporarily muting troublemakers, Momo can do a lot for your server.

 ## Adding Momo to your server
 Visit [this link](https://discordapp.com/oauth2/authorize?client_id=259137993351102464&scope=bot&permissions=268435518) and select which server you want it to join.
-When she joins, go ahead and run `$info`.
+The bot will give you a bit of an intro message letting you know everything is a-ok.
 It's as easy as that!
 #### What commands are available?
-Send the command `$help` or visit the website at [this link](http://momobot.io/public/commands.html).
+Send the command `$help` or visit the website at [this link](https://momobot.io/commands.html).
 If you need more information on specific commands, you can try `$help command-name` or just PM the bot the command name.
+###Web dashboard
+Introduced in update 1.2, Momo features a [web dashboard](https://momobot.io/dash) to configure various aspects of the bot, such as welcome prefix, enabled commands, and Twitter/Reddit feeds.
+You don't have to be the server owner, either - configuration starts from moderators with the `kick` permission.
+Everything that can be done through the dashboard can also be done through commands.
 ### Features?
 Gimme some info!
 * Reddit, Twitter, & Twitch.tv feeds - Get updates directly to your channel of choice with image/preview configuration
+* Web dashboard.
+Configure your server settings from the ease of your browser from the [dashboard](https://momobot.io/dash)
 * Role management: Set roles as *joinable* and allow users to join/leave at their whim
 * Play music in a music channel.
 Can play off direct Youtube searches with `$youtube`
 * Bring up character for various video games: FFXIV, WoW *(LoL & osu! coming soon)*